documente/phrase/README.md

 Within this repository, you'll find:

 - **Testing Library**: The core component providing essential tools for automated testing of web applications.
-- **Example System Under Test (SUT)**: Explore Cypress spec files that demonstrate the library's capabilities on a sample system, offering practical insights for implementation.
 - **Web Playground**: A convenient space for swift validation of test scenarios, empowering users to quickly assess and experiment with various testing scenarios.
 The playground is accessible live [here](https://pckerneis.github.io/phrase).

 ## Contributing